Close

 Total Income Example

-Total income, on the other hand, is the income that is calculated after claiming eligible deductions, exemptions, and allowances from the GTI.
-It is also referred to as “taxable income”, as it is the income on which an individual’s tax liability is calculated.
+On the other hand, total income is calculated after claiming eligible deductions, exemptions, and allowances from the GTI.
+It is also referred to as “taxable income,” the income on which an individual’s tax liability is calculated.

 For example, let’s continue with the example of Mr. Smith.
 Assuming he claims a deduction of ₹5,000 for investments made in a tax-saving scheme and ₹2,000 for health insurance premiums, his total income would be calculated as follows: